mrodrigues95/pick-up/README.md

 # pick.up

-An web based tracking system that will enable businesses and customers to quickly manage and track their curbside pickup orders effortlessly.
+A web based tracking system that will enable businesses and customers to quickly manage and track their curbside pickup orders effortlessly.

 ## Features

-* Order tracking
 * Order tracking
 * Get notified when your curbside pickup is ready
 * Know exactly where to wait for your order once you arrive at the store